UnknownMonk/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?
    Answer: a event listener is a javascript method set up to wait for a event placed on the DOM.
 4. Why would we convert a NodeList into an Array?
+   Answer: Normaly you would not convert a NodeList to a Array unless you wanted even more array methods on it.

 5. What is a component?
+   Answer: a component a class that can be reused over and over again after you initaly set it up.

 ### Git Set up